 As Dr. Teich points out in his book, part of this complementary nature is that you can’t function in both modes of consciousness at once, it’s either one or the other.
 When operating in one mode, especially if that’s how you function most of the time, you won’t easily see the nature of the other mode in progress or identify how it manifest results.
 In addition, if you’re more comfortable in one mode, as most of us are, you will be likely to have challenges functioning in or relating to the other mode.

-When I am at work on a project that requires both design and development, as much as I would like, I cannot hold what feels like the open, ever evolving view of design vision throughout the entire development cycle as I’m writing out classes and choosing logical constructs to build functionality.
+On a project that requires both design and development, as much as I would like, I cannot hold what feels like the open, ever evolving view of design vision throughout the entire development cycle as I’m writing out classes and choosing logical constructs to build functionality.
 At some point, I have to drop anchor on the design and shift to completing the concrete tasks of building out the work.